Lower critical solution temperature: Physical basis

 A key physical factor which distinguishes the LCST from other mixture behavior is that the LCST phase separation is driven by unfavorable entropy of mixing.
 Since mixing of the two phases is spontaneous below the LCST and not above, the Gibbs free energy change (ΔG) for the mixing of these two phases is negative below the LCST and positive above, and the entropy change ΔS = – (dΔG/dT) is negative for this mixing process.
 This is in contrast to the more common and intuitive case in which entropies drive mixing due to the increased volume accessible to each component upon mixing.
+However, it has been recently hypothesized that LCST behavior can also arise from a strictly positive entropy of mixing, provided that the entropy of mixing is lower in the region of the miscibility gap.

 In general, the unfavorable entropy of mixing responsible for the LCST has one of two physical origins.
 The first is associating interactions between the two components such as strong polar interactions or hydrogen bonds, which prevent random mixing.
 For example, in the triethylamine-water system, the amine molecules cannot form hydrogen bonds with each other but only with water molecules, so in solution they remain associated to water molecules with loss of entropy.
 The mixing which occurs below 19 °C is not due to entropy but due to the enthalpy of formation of the hydrogen bonds.
+Sufficiently strong, geometrically-informed, associative interactions between solute and solvent(s) have been shown to be sufficient to lead to an LCST.

 The second physical factor which can lead to an LCST is compressibility effects, especially in polymer-solvent systems.
 For nonpolar systems such as polystyrene in cyclohexane, phase separation has been observed in sealed tubes (at high pressure) at temperatures approaching the liquid-vapor critical point of the solvent.
 At such temperatures the solvent expands much more rapidly than the polymer, whose segments are covalently linked.
 Mixing therefore requires contraction of the solvent for compatibility of the polymer, resulting in a loss of entropy.

 Theory

 Within statistical mechanics, the LCST may be modeled theoretically via the lattice fluid model, an extension of Flory–Huggins solution theory, that incorporates vacancies, and thus accounts for variable density and compressibility effects.

+Newer extensions of the Flory-Huggins solution theory have shown that the inclusion of only geometrically-informed, associative interactions between solute and solvent are sufficient to observe the LCST.